Tropical Storm Meari (2011): Meteorological history

 Late on June 24, Tropical Storm Meari is estimated to have attained its peak intensity with winds around 110 km/h (70 mph) and a barometric pressure of 975 mbar (hPa; 28.79 inHg).
 Situated northeast of Taiwan, the storm turned northward due to a blocking ridge over Manchuria, China.
 By this time, the storm moved out of PAGASA's area of responsibility and the agency issued their final advisory.
-Throughout June 25, Meari's structure rapidly degraded as an approaching trough produced major subsidence over the northwester portion of the storm.
+Throughout June 25, Meari's structure rapidly degraded as an approaching trough produced major subsidence over the northwestern portion of the storm.
 Situated between a subtropical ridge to the east and a trough to the west, the storm rapidly accelerated northward towards the Korean Peninsula.
 During this time, the system crossed over significantly cooler waters and alongside the subsidence, convection struggled to develop.
 Once over the East China Sea on June 26, the vertical structure of Meari significantly degraded, leaving only a surface low.
 In light of this, the storm turned back towards the northwest, again threatening China.
 Void of convection due to shear from the mid-latitude Westerlies, the weakened system soon made landfall along the Shandong Peninsula.
 After remaining near the peninsula for several hours, Meari rapidly accelerated towards the northeast and began taking on characteristics of an extratropical cyclone.
 Early on June 27, the storm completed the transition into an extratropical system hours before striking North Korea near the city of Anju with winds of 85 km/h (50 mph).
 Hours after moving onshore, the storm rapidly dissipated and was last noted around 1200 UTC.